isabella232/sugarcalendar-icalendar-to-php/README.md

 Parse an iCalendar URI, with PHP, into some useful format.

-In a WordPress plugin, you can test this quickly with something like...
+In a WordPress plugin, you can test the multidimensional array class quickly with something like...

 ```
 add_action( 'init', function() {